-Under the guidance of experienced artists, emerging First Nations playwrights will be lead through a range of activities and workshops designed to spark ideas, introduce elements of craft, and provide strategies for activating brand new script ideas.
-During the process numerous First Nations industry practitioners will provide professional and artistic insights to help stimulate the conceptualising and development of a new work.
+Under the guidance of experienced artists, emerging First Nations playwrights will be led through a range of activities and workshops designed to spark ideas, introduce elements of craft, and provide strategies for activating brand new script ideas.
+During the process First Nations industry practitioners will provide professional and artistic insights to help stimulate the conceptualising and development of a new work.
 Sparks will burn brightly to its conclusion with a public reading of an extract from each of the developing new works, featuring professional actors and directors.

 A Playwright Development Program